EuBIC/EuBIC2023/FullGuidelines.md

 Any code developed during the hackathons should be distributed under an open-source license.

+## Scope

+Your project should not be to complex and be finishable in about 3 days by a team of max.
+10 developers.
+Don't assume that everybody is a full-blown coding expert!
+You might budget extra time for explaining common tools like your favourite code reporsitory or whatever tools should be used by the project team.
+Coding style and documentation are also important aspects that should be covered.
+Try to break down your project into manageable smaller subunits that can be solved 2-3 people working in parallel.
+Always keep in mind that parts still need to come back together, so interface design/definition might also be a topic.

+🧑🏼‍💻👨🏾‍💻👩🏻‍💻

 ## Submission

 Topics for the hackathon sessions during the EuBIC 2023 Developers Meeting can now be proposed!